Janphan/SpeakMate/documentation/Process.md

 - Add Scenarios: Create predefined prompts for different conversation scenarios.

 - Set up Firebase Database

+## Expo update version leading to new challenge in fixing bug
+In React Native projects, the Metro bundler is responsible for resolving and bundling JavaScript modules.
+However, with the introduction of the exports field in package.json by modern JavaScript libraries, compatibility issues can arise.
+Specifically, some libraries or configurations may not fully support Metro's handling of the exports field, leading to runtime errors such as:
+[runtime not ready]: Error: Component auth has not been registered yet, js engine: hermes to address this issue, a workaround involves disabling package.json:exports in the Metro configuration: config.resolver.unstable_enablePackageExports = false;
+Relevance to Thesis
+This challenge underscores the evolving complexity of JavaScript module resolution in cross-platform frameworks like React Native.
+It highlights the need for:

+Improved compatibility between Metro and modern JavaScript standards.
+Better documentation and tooling to help developers debug and resolve such issues.
+Awareness of trade-offs when applying workarounds in real-world projects.
+By addressing this challenge in your thesis, you can emphasize the importance of balancing modern JavaScript practices with the constraints of existing tools and frameworks.

 ## Set up OpenAI Whisper/ Set up Google STT and TTS API

 ## Speech To Text